chibiace/ComfyUI-Chibi-Nodes/README.md

 replaces a keyword from input text if given with a random line from a text file, if no input is given it will output just the random line

+can now return multiple random lines from the same file if desired, but be aware you can get doubles

 wildcards files (some of which i've included which also need some more work) are stored under the extras/chibi-wildcards directory.